Back to Blog

 High data complexityHandles volume but not natively warehouse-basedUnlimited scale; native warehouse handling; full SQL, no sampling

-BI/ML integrationPossible via API/export; less directNative, use the same warehouse for BI, ETL, CDP or reverse ETL
+analytics/ML integrationPossible via API/export; less directNative, use the same warehouse for analytics, ETL, CDP or reverse ETL

 Data team with SQL skillsAPI/SQL possible; focus on fast developer usageFull SQL-native; ad hoc analysis; custom joins